Where is Mount Everest Located?

 • Everest Base Camp is not the highest point of Everest.
 It is just the foothill of Everest, located well below, nearly 3000m down from its peak.

 The world's tallest mountain, the Mt.
-Everest is located in Himalayas in South Asia, standing astride between two international borders, Nepal and its neighboring country, Tibet Autonomous Region of China.
+Everest, is located in Himalayas in South Asia, standing astride between two international borders, Nepal and its neighboring country, Tibet Autonomous Region of China.
 Everest Dağı nerede: The peak of Mt.
-Everest is situated in Asia and is considered the world's highest mountain by globe, with a soaring height of exactly 8,848.86 meters / 29,031.7 feet.
+Everest is situated in Asia and is considered the world's highest mountain by the globe, with a soaring height of exactly 8,848.86 meters / 29,031.7 feet.

 Where is Mount Everest Located on world map